Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 # KeyboardManipulator

-This class provides the ability to control the keyboard.
+The KeyboardManipulator class provides the ability to control the keyboard.

 > [!NOTE]
 > This class works with a single context.
 Therefore, all your objects of this class have the same state.